RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Third, we found that treating the data format as a core interface for an app solves many problems that are plague modern apps.
 Many users who are familiar with standard UNIX tools and conventions speak wistfully of “plain text” data formats, despite its disadvantages.
 We feel that plain text is an unfortunate way to store data in general, but recognize what these users long for: a source of truth that is *legible* outside of the application, possibly in ways that the application developer never anticipated.
 As we saw in our TablePlus demo, data-based interoperability provides these advantages while also providing the advantages of a structured file format.

-- [x]  A brief rant about “plain-text” data formats
-- [ ]  Link to Andy’s tweet about n-to-n problems in APIs?
+[ ]  Link to Andy’s tweet about n-to-n problems in APIs?

 ### The difference between “UI data” and “domain data” is quantitative, not qualitative.

 Traditional applications, especially web apps, tend to draw a sharp distinction between non-persistent “UI data” and persistent “domain data”: the former are ephemeral and stored only in the browser’s VM, while the latter are persisted to a backend database.
-Shifting a piece of state from one to the other requires largely re-architecting the application: for example, very few applications preserve scroll state the way that apps like Twitter do.
+Shifting a piece of state from one to the other requires largely re-architecting the application: for example, very few web applications will preserve UI properties like the sort order of a list or the contents of a search box.

-Our experiments suggest that this difference is actually quite fluid: it is easy for some data to start out as something ephemeral and slowly accumulate importance over time.
+We found that this distinction can be quite fluid in practice: it is easy for some data to start out as something ephemeral and slowly accumulate importance over time.
 We found it quite nice to treat all data, whether ephemeral or persistent, in a uniform way, and think of persistence as a lightweight property of that data, rather than a foundational part of the data model.
-While we didn’t tackle multi-device synchronization in this project, we see sync the same way: it’s more like a checkbox on a piece of state than a key modeling concern.
+While we didn’t tackle multi-device synchronization in this project, we see sync the same way: it’s should probably be more like a checkbox on a piece of state than a key modeling concern.

+A key worry that we had early on is that the database would be too slow to unify state in this way, and we'd have to introduce various tricks to avoiding persisting every write to disk.
+It turns out that even a simple database like SQLite is quite good at keeping commonly-modified pages in memory, and modern disks are fast enough that we didn't necessarily need to avoid flushing to disk, either
+We were also frequently (and unexpectedly) delighted by the persistent-by-default UI state.
+In most apps, closing a window is a profoundly destructive operation that feels fundamentally unsafe.
+In contrast, we found ourselves delighted to restart the app and find ourselves looking at the same playlist that we were looking at before; it made closing or otherwise "losing" the window feel much safer to us as end-users.

+Admittedly, this persistence was also frustrating to us as developers at times: the old trick of "turn it off and back on again" didn't work nearly as well when the buggy UI state persisted between runs.
+We often found ourselves digging through the database to delete the offdending rows, although that too struck an interesting chord.
+By persisting all state by default, we can decouple _restarting the app_ from _resetting the state_.
+Since the system is entirely reactive, we could even reset the UI state without closing the app.

+### Migrations are a fundamental challenge, and existing tooling makes them painful.

+In our experience, migrations are a consistent pain when working with SQL databases.
+However, our prototype created entirely new levels of pain because of the frequency with which our schema changed.
+In a more traditional architecture, state that's managed by the frontend gets automatically discarded every time the progrma is re-run.
+Our prototype stores all state, including ephemeral UI state that would normally live exclusivley in the main object graph, in the database, so any change to the layout of that ephermeral state forced a migration.
+In most cases, we chose to simply delete the relevant tables and recreate them.

+Of course, Riffle is not the first sytem to struggle with migrations; indeed, one of us has already done [extensive work on migrations for local-first software](https://www.inkandswitch.com/cambria/).
+We believe that making migrations simpler and more ergonomic is a key requirement for making database-managed state as ergonomic as frontend-managed state.

 ### SQL is powerful and familiar, not a good language all types of data.